 The other icon which indicates whether the component is a fiducial mark, should not be installed, is a PnP component or is a non-PnP component.
 The icon also indicates whether the component is on the top or bottom layer.

 Clicking on a component or instance displays its properties in the component editor.
 Double-clicking also zooms the viewer to the component.
 Right-click on the component list to specify the zoom size.
 You can also press Ctrl+Z to zoom to the selected component/instance, Ctrl+E to edit the selected component/instance or Ctrl+D to edit and open the online search module.

 To search for a component in the list, type the designator in the text box at the bottom of the component list.
 It is also possible to enter a range of designators, such as C13-C25.
-The tree buttons may be used to expand or collapse all levels of the component list.
+The tree buttons may be used to expand or collapse the component list.
 The Exclude from list buttons may be used to hide components which are approved or have a specific placement status.

 Graphically, how a component displays depends on how much information about the component has been specified.
 At the minimum, a 0.3 mm circle is drawn at the component’s location (centroid/pick point).